Yah-Mo1/CoderCo-Learning/Git/README.md

 4. Create a Merge Request (MR): Once your changes are complete, submit an MR. I will be added as a reviewer to ensure proper Git practices are followed and to review the creativity of your changes.

+PS: Making this change to record a video on pull requests for my linkedin post (loool!!)